On This Page

 If you need more help installing and using Cygwin, consult the Cygwin User's Guide.
 Or better yet, ask a class mate if they were able to set it up.
 If you are looking for instructions on setting up g++ for Mac OS X, see: How to Install g++ on the Mac

-setup-x86.exe program and save it to a convenient place like the Desktop.
+- Choose your version of Cygwin, download the setup program and save it to a convenient place like the Desktop:

 - Run the program and you will see a startup screen like the following.
 If you get a security warning then ignore it and run the program anyway.
 Click on the Next button to continue the installation.